vsch/kotlin-jdbc/README.md

   If there is a previous version to the one requested then all its entity scripts will be copied to the new version directory.

+* import-evolutions "play/evolutions/directory" "min" "max".
+Import evolutions converting them to migrations in the current version. `min` is the minimum evolution to import. `max` is optional and if provided gives the maximum evolution number to import.

 * new-evolution "play/evolutions/directory" create a new play evolution file from current or requested version migrations and rollbacks in the requested directory.